housUnus/Finite_element_time_dependent_solver/README.md

 validation and save the error for each one in two excel files.

-The programe contains comments to explain each part.
+The code contains comments to explain each part.

 ** HOW TO USE THE SOLVER **